chaodhib/Booker/README.md

 Booker

-I made this application to experiment with various technologies : JPA, EJB (including MDB), CDI, JSF and Primefaces.
+I made this application to experiment with various technologies : JPA, EJB (including MDB), CDI, JSF and Primefaces and Webservice Rest;

 The project includes one EAR (the main project) and one small EJB module which communicates with the main project using JMS.